-2. Now click on “Power & Sleep” menu on the left pane.
-After that, click on “Additional Power Settings” on the right pane.
+2. Now click on “Power & Sleep” on the left pane.
+After that, click on “Additional Power Settings” on the extreme right pane.

 3. In the Control Panel window, choose “High Performance” as your power plan.
 That’s it.
-You should see a performance jump from now on.
+You should now see a performance jump on your Windows 10 PC.

 Disable Delivery Optimization

-To provide a faster update, Windows has something called Delivery Optimization.
-It uses computers on the local network to transfer chunks of update files to the nearby PC.
-If you keep it turned on then your PC may be used as a node to connect with other PC for sending update files.
-While it’s a good effort by Microsoft, it comes at a cost of performance deterioration.
+To provide faster updates, Windows offers a feature called Delivery Optimization.
+It uses computers on the local network to transfer chunks of Windows update files to the nearby PC.
+If you keep it turned on, then your PC may be used as a node to connect with other PC for sending update files.
+While it’s a good effort by Microsoft, it comes at the cost of performance deterioration.
 Also, it eats your bandwidth bringing down the overall performance of your PC.
-So to turn it off and effectively speed up Windows 10, follow the steps listed below:
+So, to turn it off and drastically speed up Windows 10, follow the steps listed below: